ashao/MOM6-tutorial/AddingaRuntimeParameter.md

 # Adding a runtime parameter to MOM6
 ## Introduction
 Most of the MOM6 related options are **NOT** configured using a traditional Fortran namelist.
-While these types of namelists provide an easy programming interface, it is difficult to make the model self-documenting.
+While these types ofnamelists provide an easy programming interface, it is difficult to make the model self-documenting.
 The MOM6 solution is to instead read from a text file containing the runtime parameters.
 This tutorial demonstrates the changes to the source code needed to specify a Prandtl number when adding the turbulent diffusivity diagnosed from the energetic planetary boundary layer scheme to the eddy viscosity used for momentum (line 819 of src/MOM6/src/parameterizations/vertical/MOM_diabatic_driver.F90)